Lamer87/Space_Engineers_DLC_unlocker/README.md

     Some game mechanics has been changed and sadly there is no way to fix this issue.

   - If a block is locked by dlc, it is due to some mod that modifies it, making it appear protected by a dlc.
+    For example: using "Cockpits Re-Animated"<!--(https://steamcommunity.com/sharedfiles/filedetails/?id=2900331965)--> you will have Industrial Cockpit locked by dlc.
     You can disable that mod and play without it,
      <details><summary>or you can edit the mod with a little patience, click here to show how.</summary><p>